sithmel/async-deco/README.md

 Parallel - Waterfall - Race
 ---------------------------
-These special decorators can be used to manage the flow control of a group of functions (callback based).
+These special utilities can be used to manage the execution of a group of functions (callback based).
 "parallel" executes every function in parallel.
 If a function returns an error the execution stops immediatly returning the error.
 The functions will get the same arguments and the result will be an array of all the results.
 ```js